peterhinch/micropython-nano-gui/plot/FPLOT.md

  1. `fplot.py` The plot library
  2. `fpt.py` Test program.
 Usage examples.

+Before attempting to use this library please install and test the `nanogui` module on your hardware.

 # 2. Concepts

-Data for Cartesian graphs constitutes a set of x, y pairs, for polar graphs it is a set of complex `z` values.
+Data for Cartesian graphs constitutes a sequence of x, y pairs, for polar graphs it is a sequence of complex `z` values.
 The module supports three common cases:
- 1. The dataset is complete at the outset.
+ 1. The dataset to be plotted is complete at the outset.
  2. Arbitrary data arrives gradually and needs to be plotted as it arrives.
  3. One or more `y` values arrive gradually.
 The `X` axis represents time.
 This is a simplifying case of 2.